heavycrystal/odds-and-ends/README.md

 5. gen_utf8.rs generates all possible Unicode codepoints and saves it to a file.
 It does not generate Unicode surrogates [which cannot be used in isolation].

+6. memmove.cpp is a microbenchmark that generates random data in memory and copies it rapidly between two arrays.
+It is multithreaded and the size of the memory arrays can be configured as well.